-The HESA concentration has a 60-credit hour and an advanced 50-credit hour track.
-Students with a Master's degree in Student Affairs, Higher Education, or a related field may be eligible for the advanced program track.
+The PK-12 and HESA concentrations both have a 60-credit hour and an advanced 50-credit hour track.
+For the PK-12 track, students with a Master's or EdS in Educational Leadership or a related field may be eligible for the advanced program track.
+For the HESA track, students with a Master's degree in Student Affairs, Higher Education, or a related field may be eligible for the advanced program track.
 Decision about program track will be made during the admissions process.

 Students transferring from a doctoral program at another fully accredited college or university may request up to six semester credits (nine quarter credits) of class-work taken at the other institution be counted in lieu of cohort requirements.
 The Program Director, along with the Registrar, determines the applicability of all transfer credits.
 Upon entering the program, students complete their cohort's Ed.D.
-Planning Worksheet (Appendix A-C), listing all transfer prerequisites and electives.
+Planning Worksheet (Appendices A-E), listing all transfer prerequisites and electives.
 The Registrar provides a "Transfer Credit Request" form for official transfer to Lewis & Clark.